 Varicose veins are blood vessels that are abnormally dilated.
-Weakened blood vessel walls and incompetent valves within the vein cause this disorder, which appear like clusters of purple or blue veins.
+Weakened blood vessel walls and incompetent valves within the vein cause this disorder, which appears like clusters of purple or blue veins.

 What are the warning signs of varicose veins?